 We were an initial partner of IDP Live, and we can see the benefit that the student can easily access what they need as an offer letter, and they make the right choice.
 IDP Live is linked with our admissions process called Study Link, so we didn’t face many challenges with connectivity between our admission systems and the IDP Live system.

 I would advise it is quite easy to transform within our parameters but certainly a bit of time and engagement is required.
 Once you establish the portal and the channel, it’s that much more beneficial.
 I encourage all Australian universities to take this advantage as it’s a resource we can use in the future to improve our customer service for students.

-Learn more on our ground-breaking new serviceDiscover IDP Live
+Learn more about our ground-breaking serviceDiscover IDP Live